luzrain/phpstreamserver-bundle/README.md

 \* For better performance, install the _php-uv_ extension.

 ## Reload strategies
 Because of the asynchronous nature of the server, the workers reuse loaded resources on each request.
 This means that in some cases we need to restart workers.
 For example, after an exception is thrown, to prevent services from being in an unrecoverable state.
-Or every time you change the code in the IDE.
+Or every time you change the code in the IDE in dev environment.
-There are a few restart strategies that are implemented and can be enabled or disabled depending on the environment.
+The bundle provides several restart strategies that can be configured depending on what you need.

-- **exception**
+- **on_exception**
-  Reload worker each time that an exception is thrown during the request handling.
+  Reload worker each time that an exception is thrown during the worker lifetime.
+- **on_each_request**
+  Reload worker after each http request.
+This strategy is for debug purposes.
-- **max_requests**
+- **on_ttl_limit**
-  Reload worker on every N request to prevent memory leaks.
+  Reload worker after TTL lifiteme will be reached.
+Can be used to prevent memory leaks.
+- **on_requests_limit**
+  Reload worker on every N request.
+- **on_memory_limit**
+  Reload worker after memory usage exceeds threshold value.
-- **file_monitor**
+- **on_file_change**
-  Reload all workers each time you change the files**.
+  Reload all workers each time that monitored files are changed. **
-- **always**
-  Reload worker after each request.

 ** It is highly recommended to install the _php-inotify_ extension for file monitoring.
 Without it, monitoring will work in polling mode, which can be very cpu and disk intensive for large projects.